IIM Calcutta – Personal Interview ExperiencesAnisha Mukhija

 A: Ok, what is differentiation?

 M: Differentiation is basically rate-of-change-of..value.. of …curve.
-It is slope of curve.
-Making sure I extend each vowel to it’s maximum limits, I answered in that tone.
+It is the slope of the curve.
+Making sure I extend each vowel to its maximum limits, I answered in that tone.

 A: Ok, So, can you differentiate Mod X Cube?
 I start writing something on my paper.
 After 5 seconds.
 A: Ok, can you differentiate Mod X?
 I again start writing something.
 After 3 seconds